StarlingMarketingSoftware/Murmur/README.md

 - 'docker compose down -v' to reset postgres and elastic search databases.
 - 'docker compose up -d' to get fresh databases running.
 - Migrate and run all seed functions 'npx prisma migrate dev'

+## Testing API Endpoints with Postman

+- Use this guide to generate a token for Clerk authentication: https://clerk.com/docs/testing/postman-or-insomnia